ippontech/blog-usa/posts/build-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 ## Generation with JHipster

 I decided to use [JHipster](https://www.jhipster.tech/) to generate my speech-enabled application since I want a complete and modern Web app.
 JHipster uses Spring Boot for the back-end and I decided to use [Vue.js](https://vuejs.org/) for the front-end.
-This [.yo-rc.json]() can be used in case you want to generate the same application referenced in this article.
+This [.yo-rc.json](https://raw.githubusercontent.com/Falydoor/jhipster-twilio-polly/master/.yo-rc.json) can be used in case you want to generate the same application referenced in this article.
 The file is placed in the application directory and then running `jhipster --blueprint vuejs` will generate the application without asking any questions.

 ## Entities generation

 The entity `VoiceCall` will be used to keep track of the calls made by the application.
-Here is the jdl `entities.jdl` and the command `jhipster import-jdl entities.jdl` will generate everything for you.
+Here is `entities.jdl` and the command `jhipster import-jdl entities.jdl` will generate everything for you.

 ```
 entity VoiceCall {